anote-ai/btt-anote1a/FINAL_WRITEUP.md

 **Expand Japanese Dataset** - Our Japanese corpus (78 chunks) is significantly smaller than other languages.
 Target 1,500+ chunks to match Korean baseline and re-run translation benchmarks to establish robust Japanese performance metrics.

 **User Testing with Cultural Validation** - Current metrics are algorithmic (BLEU, BERTScore), but real users evaluate differently.
 Conduct qualitative research on tone appropriateness, cultural nuance, and idiom handling with native speakers for each language.

+**Deploy Frontend to Production** - Host the React application on a cloud platform (Vercel, Netlify, AWS Amplify) to make the demo publicly accessible and enable broader user testing.

 ### Strategic Expansions